haseeb-cb/fundamentals-of-gis/Content/8_Exercise.md

 *TIP 1: To help you in including the Helsinki small areas only – the municipalities have unique identifying codes.
 Helsinki’s municipality code is 091 (KUNTA-field).*

-*TIP 2: You might also want to discard the empty outer sea region (called ALUEMERI in the NIMI field) to make mapping simpler*
+*TIP 2: You might also want to discard the empty outer sea region (called ALUEMERI in the NIMI field) to make mapping simpler (Hint: Use *

 4. **After calculating the efficiency ratios, compose a map.**
 	1. Which districts have the highest efficiency?
 What about the lowest?